-I am a follower of Christ, stay at home, homeschool mom of four.
 I have been gluten free (GF) since 2010.
 Half of my family by necessity and half by default.
-We have a GF household (as much as I can control) and this has made it easier for us in keeping the kids and myself symptom free.
+We have a GF household (as much as I can control) with the kids in school now, it is often harder to control.

 When I was pregnant in 2007, with my third child, I began having very bad stomach issues, something I’ve had on/off all my life.
 Sometimes it was worse than others.
 But, since my pregnancy in 2007 pretty severe.
 I had no idea that it might be gluten related until we went GF.

 My third child had a lot of allergies, most of which he grew out of, but he developed really bad eczema on his legs, I mean really bad.
 I did a bit of research and found that usually wheat and dairy are the most common eczema causing allergens.
 I was just not ready to go there, as you might know it is VERY hard to eliminate foods from your diet and well gluten/wheat is in almost everything!
 I didn’t have it in me, at the time, so I just kind of let him live with it.